Anglo-American loan: Loan spending

 Much of the loan had been earmarked for foreign military spending to maintain the United Kingdom's empire and payments to British allies prior to its passage, which had been concealed in negotiations through to the summer of 1946.
 Keynes had noted that a failure to pass the loan agreement would cause Britain to abandon its military outposts in the Middle Eastern, Asian and Mediterranean regions, as the alternative of reducing British standards of living was politically unfeasible.

 Repayment

 The last payments were made on 29 December 2006 for the sum of about $83m USD (£45.5m) to the United States, and about $23.6m USD (£12m) to Canada; the 29th was chosen as it was the last working day of the year.
 The final payments were made six years late, the British Government having suspended them in 1956, 1957, 1964, 1965, 1968 and 1976 because the exchange rates were seen as impractical.
-After the final payments, Britain's then-Economic Secretary to the Treasury, Ed Balls, noted: "We honour our commitments to [Canada and the United States] now as they honoured their commitments to us all those years ago."
+After the final payments, Britain's Economic Secretary to the Treasury, Ed Balls, noted: "We honour our commitments to [Canada and the United States] now as they honoured their commitments to us all those years ago."